Milan is Italy’s commanding northern city, in the Lombardy region.

 Today, there are many things to do in Milan and the city is known as a global capital of fashion and design!
 Prominent designers and style icons have all put down roots in Milan and the city overflows with an abundance of high-end designer brands and posh boutiques.
 Milan also offers many world-class museums, art galleries, and scenic parks.

-As you can tell, this sprawling metropolis offers many alluring factors, which is why we’ve put together a list of the best things to do in Milan!
-Of course, our guide contains all of the popular Milan attractions, but we’ve also included many unique things to do in the city and lots of insider information!
+As you can tell, this sprawling metropolis offers many alluring factors.
+That’s why I’ve put together a list of the best things to do in Milan!
+Of course, this guide contains all of the popular Milan attractions, but you’ll also find many unique things to do in the city and lots of insider information!

 Top Things to Do in Milan

-Milan is an Italian hub of entertainment, fun attractions, and iconic sites.
-Here are the top 10 things to do in Milan that should be high on every traveler’s bucket list!
+Within Europe, a trip to Milan is one of those dream bucket list things – and for good reason.
+It is an Italian hub of entertainment, fun attractions, and iconic sites.
+Here are the top 10 things to do in Milan that should be high on every traveller’s bucket list!

 It represents a symbolic moment for Christianity – before Jesus would make what Christians consider to be the ultimate sacrifice!